by Marsha Raynes, Program Manager, Adoption and Infertility Support

 - Grandparents may have questions about their grandchild’s “open adoption.”

-The author wishes to thank Rabbi Joseph Ozarowski, Rabbinic Counselor and Chaplain of the illness, loss and spiritual support at JCFS Chicago, for his consultation on this article.
+The author wishes to thank Rabbi Joseph Ozarowski, Rabbinic Counselor and JCFS Chicago Chaplain, for his consultation on this article.